-These papers are all produced in our studios.
-The papers are all formed traditional western style and are archival made.
+These papers are produced in our studio.
+The papers are formed traditional western style and are archivally made.
 Most of the fibers are gathered locally.
-All of these papers have had relief printing and ink jet tested on and work very well.
+All of these papers have multiple processes applied and work very well.
 We have attempted to take the best images of the papers but there is nothing like the real thing – we highly suggest purchasing a sample book.
 All paper sales are final.

 Farmer denim 100% 18 x 24 9.00

 momiINDIANA-blue 16.5 x 22.5 10.00